ankitkumarakt746/typer/README.md

   ![Paragraph Test](https://github.com/ankitkumarakt746/typer/blob/master/README%20resources/Paragraph_Test.gif)

 3. CUSTOM TEST
-  You'll be given a paragraph/sentence based on your custom character length, say 150 characters, etc. There is a lower and upper bound for minimum and maximum character length and you must specify within this range.
+  This feature is in progress. <del>You'll be given a paragraph/sentence based on your custom character length, say 150 characters, etc. There is a lower and upper bound for minimum and maximum character length and you must specify within this range.</del>